Advice

 Pokies shame

-• NSW alone has around 10% of the world's poker machines.
+• As early as 2002, NSW alone had around 10% of the world's poker machines.

 • This form of gambling offers pathetic payout percentages to the player.
 (Around 90%)

-• Over 40 cents in every pokies dollar taken is estimated to come from problem gamblers.
+• Over 40 cents in every pokies dollar taken has been estimated to come from problem gamblers.

-• The biggest gambling addicts in Australia are revenue hungry governments, pocketing over $4 billion in gambling taxes in the 2001 - 2002 financial year.
+• The biggest gambling addicts in Australia are revenue hungry governments, for example pocketing over $4 billion in gambling taxes as far back as the 2001/02 financial year.

 Note: If you or someone you know is a poker machine player please visit our page on Virtual Poker Machines for a possible way to break the financial grip of this habit.